DANCE: Deep Learning-Assisted Analysis of Protein Sequences Using Chaos Enhanced Kaleidoscopic Images: Abstract

 \section{Abstract}

-Cancer, a complex disease characterized by uncontrolled cell growth, requires accurate identification of the cancer type to determine suitable treatment strategies.
-T cell receptors (TCRs), crucial proteins in the immune system, play a key role in recognizing antigens, including those associated with cancer.
-Recent advancements in sequencing technologies have facilitated comprehensive profiling of TCR repertoires, uncovering TCRs with potent anti-cancer activity and enabling TCR-based immunotherapies.
-However, analyzing these intricate biomolecules necessitates efficient representations that capture their structural and functional information.
-T-cell protein sequences pose unique challenges due to their relatively smaller lengths compared to other biomolecules.
-Traditional vector-based embedding methods may encounter problems such as loss of information when representing these sequences.
+Cancer is a complex disease characterized by uncontrolled cell growth, and requires accurate classification for effective treatment.
+T cell receptors (TCRs), crucial proteins in the immune system, play a key role in recognizing antigens.
+Advancements in sequencing technologies have facilitated comprehensive profiling of TCR repertoires, uncovering TCRs with potent anti-cancer activity and enabling TCR-based immunotherapies.
+Effectively analyzing these complex biomolecules requires representations that accurately capture both their structural and functional characteristics.
+T-cell protein sequences pose unique challenges due to their relatively smaller lengths than other biomolecules.
+Traditional vector-based embedding methods may encounter problems such as loss of information.
 Therefore, an image-based representation approach becomes a preferred choice for efficient embeddings, allowing for the preservation of essential details and enabling comprehensive analysis of T-cell protein sequences.
-In this paper, we propose to generate images from the protein sequences using the idea of Chaos Game Representation (CGR).
-For this purpose, we design images using the Kaleidoscopic images approach.
+We propose to generate images from protein sequences using the idea of Chaos Game Representation (CGR).
+We design images using the Kaleidoscopic images approach.
 This \textbf{D}eep Learning-Assisted \textbf{A}nalysis of Protei\textbf{N} Sequences Using \textbf{C}haos \textbf{E}nhanced Kaleidoscopic Images (called DANCE) provides a unique way to visualize protein sequences by recursively applying chaos game rules around a central seed point.
-The resulting kaleidoscopic images exhibit symmetrical patterns that offer a visually captivating representation of the protein sequences.
-To investigate this approach's effectiveness, we perform the classification of the T cell receptors (TCRs) protein sequences in terms of their respective target cancer cells, as TCRs are known for their immune response against cancer disease.
-Prior to classification, the TCR sequences are converted into images using the DANCE method.
-We employ deep-learning vision models to perform the classification of the generated images to obtain insights into the relationship between the visual patterns observed in the generated kaleidoscopic images and the underlying protein properties.
-By combining CGR-based image generation with deep learning classification, this study opens novel possibilities in the protein analysis domain.
+The resulting kaleidoscopic images exhibit symmetrical patterns that offer a visual representation of the protein sequences.
+To investigate the effectiveness of this approach, we perform classification of the T cell receptors (TCR) protein sequences in terms of their respective target cancer cells, since TCRs are known for their immune response against cancer disease.
+The DANCE technique is used to turn the TCR sequences into pictures prior to classification.
+We employ deep-learning vision models to classify the generated images to obtain insights into the relationship between the visual patterns in the generated kaleidoscopic images and the underlying protein properties.
+By combining CGR-based image generation with deep learning classification, this study opens novel possibilities in protein analysis.